 Facebook has announced the launch of its latest site specifically targeted at mobile phone users.
-The Website, known as Facebook Zero, is a completely stripped-down, low-bandwidth and text-only version of Facebook.
+The Website, known as Facebook Zero, is a completely stripped-down, low-bandwidth, and text-only version of Facebook.

 Click here to view Facebook Zero on your Web browser

-A spokesperson for Facebook is quoted as saying that the new site, which was annonuced at the Mobile World Congress in Barcelona, will serve “as an option to make Facebook on the mobile Web available to everyone, anywhere and allow operators to encourage more mobile Internet usage”.
+A spokesperson for Facebook is quoted as saying that the new site, which was announced at the Mobile World Congress in Barcelona, will serve “as an option to make Facebook on the mobile Web available to everyone, anywhere and allow operators to encourage more mobile Internet usage”.
 However, it is not yet clear to what extent this new addition will further boost the popularity of Facebook usage among mobile phone users.

 I cannot help but think that Facebook Zero has been designed to target new users who may live in developing countries or places with low-bandwidth history at the expense of current users.
 Do you agree that it will encourage all mobile phone users to access Facebook on their devices more than ever or perhaps alienate existing users particularly because of its obvious lack of aesthetics and potentially modest user experience?